-Pre-Medicare retirees may choose between three medical plans, which include prescription coverage.
-Once a retiree is Medicare-eligible, there is only one plan available.
+The Plan's benefit provisions are established by the Board of Trustees and may be periodically amended by the Board.
+Pre-Medicare retirees may choose between two medical plans, both of which include prescription coverage.
+Medicare-eligible retirees are covered under a Medicare Advantage plan.
 Medicare eligible retirees must also be enrolled in both Part A and Part B of Medicare in order to enroll in this plan.
-Retirees only have one dental plan.
+Retirees may choose between two dental plans.